-- Yes, we're a bit biased, BUT an independent broker can look across many markets rather than having a single tool in the box.
+- Yes, we're a bit biased, BUT an independent insurance agent can look across many markets rather than having a single tool in the box.
 That means you can know your cost options and move accordingly.

 2. Do I really need that low of a deductible?

 - Low deductibles do a couple of things.

 - They transfer most of the risk to the insurance company.
 You have no skin in the game.

 - They encourage higher utilization (read claim activity) by the consumer.

 - Both of those are bad.
 Here's why.

 - When the company assumes more risk, they will charge more.
 Seems simple enough.